immywing/ttv-statistics/design-decisions.md

 ---

+## Use of Generics in the Helix Client

+### Decision

+Generics are used in the Helix client's HTTP execution layer over alternatives such as using `interface{}` or `any`.

+### Rationale

+- **Type Safety**
+  Using generics ensures that only expected response types are handled at compile-time, reducing the likelihood of runtime errors or misinterpretation of data structures.

+- **Eliminates Runtime Type Assertions**
+  Avoiding `interface{}` removes the need for manual type assertions or reflection, which can introduce bugs and add unnecessary complexity.

+- **Improved Performance**
+  Generics allow data to be decoded directly into concrete types without intermediate structures or interface conversions, reducing overhead.

+- **Clarity and Maintainability**
+  The use of generics makes the client easier to reason about and extend, with clear boundaries on what types are expected where.
+This improves readability and supports safer future changes.

+> **Outcome**: Use Go generics with a constrained union of allowed response types to ensure type-safe, efficient, and maintainable request handling.

+---

 ## `helix/users` Returns an Array of User Data

 - **Assumption**: The Helix API returns an array in case multiple usernames are queried or if partial/fuzzy matches are made.
 However, when querying with a specific `login` (username), we expect at most one exact match.